 Have you ever rejected user stories?

 If that is the case, you really like to learn why that happened, and what measures were taken to prevent that from happening again.

-The interview script helps an initial conversion between the product owner and the new Scrum master to get the latter up to speed.
-The questions focus on winning traits of high performing, value creating teams.
+The interview script helps an initial conversation between the product owner and the new Scrum master to get the latter up to speed.
+The questions focus on winning traits of high performing, value-creating teams.
 They range from product vision and strategy, via product discovery, and collaboration within the team, to best practices of product delivery.

 What suitable questions are I missing?
 Please, let me know so that the list can be extended.